rust-lang/rfcs/text/0000-one-sided-match-ranges.md

 # Detailed design

-Just as the match pattern `i...j` matches numbers between `i` and `j`, `i...` will match all numbers greater than `i`, and `...j` will match all numbers greater than `j`.
+Just as the match pattern `i...j` matches numbers between `i` and `j`, `i...` will match all numbers greater than `i`, and `...j` will match all numbers less than `j`.
 This capability is extended to `char` as well, under the same ordering used for match patterns now.

 Additionally, exhaustiveness checks will be performed for patterns that match integers and `char`, as opposed to the current implementation, which requires